#ExxonKnew: Making Polluters Pay for

-If you believe that the oil and gas companies need to be held accountable for their contribution to climate change, please call your member of Congress and ask them to hold a hearing, and call for a federal investigation of Big Oil and Gas companies.
+If you believe that the oil and gas companies need to be held accountable for their contribution to climate change, please call your member of Congress and ask them to oppose any legislation that would release the fossil fuel industry from liability.
 If you live in a community that is not currently in legal proceedings with the oil and gas companies, write to your mayor, city council or State Attorney General and ask them to file suit.

 - “Big Oil in the Hot Seat: House Oversight Committee Holds Hearing into Industry Deception.”
 CCAN Action Fund.
 10/23/2019

 - “Former Exxon Scientists Tell Congress of Oil Giant’s Climate Research Before Exxon Turned to Denial.”
 Inside Climate News.
 10/24/2019

 - “Fossil Fuels on Trial: Where the Major Climate Change Lawsuits Stand Today.”
 Inside Climate News.
 10/23/2019